 Hiller (Tate, V&A) collects water from sacred sites across the world for her Homage to Joseph Beuys series.
-The journey will be a unique opportunity to explore the hidden streets and history of water in east London using a map of memories submitted by local residents.
+The journey will be a unique opportunity to explore the hidden streets and history of water in east London, sharing memories along the way.

 The pilgrimage will be led and documented by artist filmmaker duo Webb-Ellis, who will use their research in a new installation artwork that will be unveiled at the Nunnery Gallery as part of the Museums at Night festival in October.

 The full pilgrimage will take walkers east to Valentine’s Park, leading through the streets and green spaces of east London, including the Olympic Park, West Ham Cemetery and Wanstead Flats.
 For less ambitious walkers, you can also join us along the way at any of the meeting schedule points listed below.